osercinoglu/grinn/source/docs/tutorial.rst

 Due to the way gRINN interoperates with NAMD, deleting solvent molecules from the input PSF/PDB and DCD files is usually necessary before using the tool. gRINN does not offer such functionality, however this can be done using standart software such as `VMD <https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD>`_.

 If you have used psfgen or VMD's Autopsf plug-in, usually the first PSF/PDB pair generated during system preparation for MD simulation **prior to solvation step** is what you need.
-The only step that you need to do is to remove the solvent from the DCD trajectory file.
+The only step that you need to do then is to remove the solvent from the DCD .
 This can done by loading the trajectory into VMD and saving the coordinates of only the "protein" into a new DCD file.

 Start the Application
 ---------------------